pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 - *Some IPs, services & network interfaces have been altered to protect user privacy.*

 ## Things that still need to be done
-### Automatic Email Reports
+- ### Automatic Email Reports
-Before we start checking the performance of the server I want to set something up to know who is logging into my server

-By getting alerts (e-mails) Everytime there is a login into the server.
+Before we start checking the performance of the server I want to set something up to know who is logging into my server, by getting alerts (e-mails) Everytime there is a login into the server.\
 [docs](https://www.monitorix.org/documentation.html#67)

+- ### Report document